The following is a list of 2020 celebrations held in conjunction with Heritage Week (February 17-23):

 City of Windsor Heritage Recognition

-Heritage Recognition will be given through the presentation of Built Heritage Awards at City Council on February 24, 2020.
+Heritage Recognition were given through the presentation of Built Heritage Awards at City Council on February 24, 2020.

 Heritage Week Activities & Events:

 Museum Windsor is celebrating the launch of Heritage Week with free admission to both the Chimczuk Museum and the François Baby House on Saturday, February 15, 2020.
 This is the perfect opportunity for visitors to explore our new exhibit: Bustles & Bows: Women’s Fashion from the Victorian Era to the 1920s.

 There will be tons of great family friendly activities happening throughout the day: